NoQuarterTeam/boilerplate-graphql/README.md

 ## We're hiring!

-We are looking at hiring a Senior Developer, someone who would be comfortble with this stack.
+We are looking at hiring a Senior Developer, someone who would be comfortable with this stack.
 If this sounds like you, please get in contact via our [website](https://www.noquarter.co)!

 ## Typescript + React + React Native + GraphQL + Prisma